NVIDIA/deepops/README.md

 Consult our [Virtual Guide](virtual/README.md) to deploy a virtual cluster with DeepOps.

+## Updating DeepOps

+To upgrade your cluster from a previous version of DeepOps to a newer release, please consult the [Upgrade Guide](docs/upgrading.md).

 ## Copyright and License

 This project is released under the [BSD 3-clause license](https://github.com/NVIDIA/deepops/blob/master/LICENSE).